 Travel Accelerator

-Travel accelerator: is it for all travel industry?
+Travel Accelerator: is it for the entire travel industry?

 Travel Accelerator is designed for transport service providers rather than travel agencies or tour operators (you wouldn’t guess this from the title).

-ta6 Travel Accelerator is a single source of record for tickets (like orders in B2C e-shops).
-All flight schedule information as well as all possible routes, segments and prices are to be loaded into the system.
-There is one crucial difference from the solutions used by travel agencies and other intermediaries: Travel Accelerator is not designed to work with GDS or CRS systems, such as Amadeus, Travelport, Sabre or Pegasus.
+Travel Accelerator is a single source of record for tickets, like orders in B2C e-shops.
+All flight schedule information, as well as all possible routes, segments, and prices, must be loaded into the system.
+There is one crucial difference from the solutions used by travel agencies and other intermediaries: Travel Accelerator is not designed to work with GDS or CRS systems, such as Amadeus, Travelport, Sabre, or Pegasus.
 These systems are commonly used by travel agencies.
-They generally do not provide raw information, while travel accelerator does use this data.
+They generally do not provide raw information, while Travel Accelerator does use this data.
 For example, airline companies pull this data from the Passenger Service System and Departure Control System.
 For travel agencies and other “external” companies, this data is not exposed.

-There is no integration with Amadeus, Travelport, Sabre or Pegasus as well as with any other external GDS/CRS systems (you wouldn’t guess this from the title)
+There is no integration with Amadeus, Travelport, Sabre, or Pegasus, nor with any other external GDS/CRS systems (you wouldn’t guess this from the title).

 Booking process